-- System Architecture Design Training.
+- System Design Support.
+The ESRI Systems Integration Department provides online hardware marketing support through the sihelp@esri.com email alias.
+Simple questions related to hardware selection and sizing requirements can be addressed through this site. - System Architecture Design Training.
 A two-day System Architecture Design for GIS training class is available through the ESRI Learning Center.
 This class provides an in-depth review of the material presented in this white paper.
-A class brochure is included as Attachment B. A one-day System Architecture Design technical workshop is held the weekend prior to the annual ESRI User Conference providing a full technical overview of the same material presented in the training class. - System Architecture Design Consulting.
+A class brochure is included as Attachment B. A one-day System Architecture Design workshop is held the weekend prior to the annual ESRI User Conference providing a full technical overview of the material presented in the training class. - System Architecture Design Consulting.
 Professional system architecture design consulting services are available for ESRI customers.
 These services can be used to resolve performance problems with existing environments and develop infrastructure support strategies for future successful GIS implementations.
 These services provide IT professionals with the information they need to support GIS users within their organizations.
 A generic statement of work for these services is included as Attachment A. - Enterprise Systems Lab.
 Our Enterprise Systems Lab supports test and evaluation of ESRI and third party products focused on system design and performance for enterprise GIS environments.
 The Lab maintains an Internet Web site, providing general public access to demos of ESRI products supported by Microsoft Windows Terminal Servers and Citrix MetaFrame technology.
-The site also includes performance demonstrations of ArcIMS map services and provides technical information on the supporting technologies.
+The site also includes performance demonstrations of ArcIMS map services.
 This site can be accessed over the Internet at the following URL: (eslims.esri.com).
-User name and password for accessing application demos included on this site can be obtained from your marketing representative or from the Systems Integration staff.
 This site demonstrates a very simple enterprise hardware solution for supporting remote GIS users over an Intranet, or the public Internet, with amazing performance.

 Several activities are included in the ESRI Annual International Users Conference in San Diego each summer.
-System Architecture Design technical workshops provide a technology overview and system design strategy refresher.
+System Architecture Design technical workshops provide a system design strategy refresher.
 System design architects are available at the Systems Integration island in the ESRI showcase area to provide customer design support during the conference.
 A System Implementation Papers track provides an opportunity for ESRI users to present their GIS implementation experiences.

-2.0 ESRI Software Evolution
+2 ESRI Software Evolution

-For more than 30 years, ESRI has continued to develop an evolving GIS software supporting functional requirements identified by the GIS user community.
-ESRI software developers leverage the latest computer hardware and software technology to produce the world's best GIS technology.
-ESRI aligns its resources to provide the best software and services in the GIS marketplace.
+For more than 32 years, ESRI has continued to develop evolving GIS software technology supporting functional requirements identified by the GIS user community.
+ESRI software developers leverage the latest computer hardware and software technology to maintain ESRI leadership in the GIS marketplace.
+ESRI aligns its resources to provide the best software and services available to support GIS customer needs.

 This section provides an overview of ESRI software and associated product technologies.
-Understanding the primary role for each member of the ESRI software family will help define current needs and provide a clear vision for migration to a successful enterprise GIS solution.
+Understanding the primary role for each member of the ESRI software family will help users identify current application needs and provide a clear vision for migration to a successful enterprise GIS solution.
 Figure 2-1 provides an overview of the ESRI software history and the associated third party technologies supporting effective GIS enterprise evolution.